+Texas law requires that all children at all public and private schools have the required immunizations to enroll and attend school.
 A student must be fully immunized against certain diseases or must present a certificate or statement that, for medical reasons or reasons of conscience, including a religious belief, the student will not be immunized.

+To claim an exclusion for reasons of conscience, including a religious belief, the child's parent, legal guardian, or a student 18 years of age or older must present the school a completed, signed and notarized affidavit on a form provided by the department stating that the child's parent, legal guardian, or the student declines vaccinations for reasons of conscience, including the person's religious beliefs.
 For exemptions based on reasons of conscience, only official forms issued by the Texas Department of State Health Services (DSHS), Immunization Branch, can be honored by the district.
 This form may be obtained by writing the DSHS Immunization Branch (MC 1946), P.O.
 Box 149347, Austin, Texas 78714-9347; or online at Affidavit Request for Exemption from Immunization.
 The form must be notarized and submitted to the principal or school nurse within 90 days of notarization.
+The affidavit will be valid for a two-year period from the date of notarization.
 If the parent is seeking an exemption for more than one student in the family, a separate form must be provided for each student.